Chen Qiufan: Writing style

 Chen's fiction, described as "science fiction realism", focuses on the internal struggles of individuals during times of accelerated change.

+Chen cites William Gibson as one of his influences.

 Chen has become known for his use of AI-generated content in his stories.
 His story, "State of Trance," which appeared in The Book of Shanghai, a 2020 short story collection, used automatically generated paragraphs based on his own writing.
 That story won him a literary prize in a contest moderated by an AI judge, over Nobel laureate Mo Yan.
 He is currently working on a six-story collection about the relationship between humans and artificial intelligence.
 Chen's collaboration with Kai-Fu Lee, AI 2041: Ten Visions for Our Future, was published in September, 2021.